niguelchaos/dit192-team-4-visitor-app/backend/README.md

 ## Project setup

-Make sure, you are in the server directory `cd server`
+Make sure, you are in the backend directory `cd backend`

 Installs all project dependencies specified in [package.json](./package.json).